Guide, Updated 18 May 2026

 How big is the rural vs urban driving test pass rate gap in the UK in 2026?

-The rural cluster (20 centres in ONS rural categories) averages 51.52 percent pass rate; the urban-core cluster (40 centres in top-decile density) averages 47.82 percent.
-The 3.70 percentage point gap is small in absolute terms but consistent year-on-year.
-The much larger gap is between the rural cluster and the inner-city pressure cluster (a structurally hardest subset of urban-core); that gap is 9.85 percentage points.
+The rural tier (14 centres in rural postcode areas meeting the 1,000-test rankable floor) sits at a volume-weighted 51.0 percent pass rate in DRT122A 2024-25; the urban-core tier (73 centres in top-density postcode areas) sits at 47.8 percent for the same year.
+The 3.2 percentage point gap is small in absolute terms but consistent year-on-year.
+The much larger gap is between the rural tier and the inner-city pressure cluster (a structurally hardest subset of urban-core); that gap is 9.3 percentage points.
 Source: DVSA DRT122A 2024-25 under Open Government Licence v3.0 and PassRates.uk pass-rate-vs-population-density analysis published at /research/pass-rate-vs-population-density.

-The Pearson r = -0.201 correlation between local population density and centre pass rate is statistically significant (p < 0.001 across n = 310 centres) and means there is a weak negative relationship: higher density tends to correlate with lower pass rate.
-The magnitude is small; density explains roughly 4 percent of centre-to-centre pass rate variance.
-The remaining 96 percent is driven by route features, examiner mix, candidate preparation, wait time, and noise.
-Density matters but is not the dominant driver; the dominant drivers are route structural features.
+The Pearson r = -0.151 correlation between density-tier ordinal (1 = rural, 4 = urban-core) and per-centre pass rate is computed across n = 260 active car centres meeting the 1,000-test 2024-25 rankable floor.
+The negative sign means denser tiers correlate with lower pass rate; the magnitude is small.
+The density-tier ordinal alone explains roughly 2 percent of centre-to-centre pass rate variance.
+The remaining 98 percent is driven by route features, examiner mix, candidate preparation, wait time, and noise.
+Density matters but is not the dominant driver; the dominant drivers are route structural features captured in the cluster analysis.

 Should I take my driving test in a rural area or urban area in 2026?

 Depends on three thresholds.
 Travel to a rural centre makes sense if the absolute pass rate gain against your home option clears 6 percentage points, drive time is under 90 minutes one way, and wait time gap is under 4 weeks.
 Below any one of these thresholds, stay local.
-Candidates whose home centre is in the inner-city pressure cluster (41.67 percent average) usually clear all three thresholds and should travel.
-Candidates in the suburban metro tier (49.0 percent average) usually do not clear the first threshold and should stay local.
+Candidates whose home centre is in the inner-city pressure cluster (41.7 percent volume-weighted in DRT122A 2024-25) usually clear all three thresholds and should travel.
+Candidates in the major-suburban tier (48.2 percent in the same year) usually do not clear the first threshold and should stay local.
 See the worked example in the should I travel for easier test guide.

 Are rural driving test routes easier than urban ones?